yagoubyousifyagoub-HSE/Safety_Core_AI_v2.0/README.md

   (e.g. `canSignOff`) are for UI gating only.
 - **Emergency hotline number** in `dashboard_screen.dart` is a placeholder — replace `_emergencyHotline` with the live site HSE contact before deploy.
+- **Crash hardening:** every camera/GPS call (image_picker, geolocator) is
+  wrapped in try/catch with user-facing feedback instead of letting a denied permission or unavailable hardware throw uncaught.
+The one exception the codebase cannot protect against is the iOS Info.plist requirement in §2 — that's an OS-level enforcement that happens before Dart ever runs.
+- **Local Demo Mode** (`DashboardScreen(localDemo: true)`) never calls Supabase — the dashboard, observations list, and reports screens all read from `local_demo_data.dart` plus whatever's queued in Hive.
+  Real-account role resolution (`AuthService.fetchCurrentProfile()`) exists but isn't yet wired into the observations list for live sessions — it currently defaults `currentUserRole` to `contractor` there; call it and thread the result through if you need the consultant sign-off view for real accounts too.